-- The Marine and Fisheries Agency regulate the marine consents and licensing work and marine aggregates extraction previously undertaken within Defra and CLG.
-This includes the Coast Protection Act (1949, Part II) licences and Food and Environment Protection Act (1985, Part 11) licences and marine aggregates extraction permissions. - Sea Fisheries Committees can make byelaws for managing and conserving their districts' fisheries under the Sea Fisheries (Regulation) Act 1966 (out to 6nm).
+- In England, the Marine and Fisheries Agency regulate the marine consents and licensing work and marine aggregates extraction previously undertaken within Defra and CLG.
+This includes the Coast Protection Act (1949, Part II) licences and Food and Environment Protection Act (1985, Part 11) licences and marine aggregates extraction permissions. - In Wales, the Marine and Fisheries Agency regulate the Coast Protection Act (CPA 1949 Part II). - The Welsh Assembly Government marine licensing unit regulates Food and Environment Protection Act (FEPA 1985 part II) licensing for Wales. - Sea Fisheries Committees can make byelaws for managing and conserving their districts' fisheries under the Sea Fisheries (Regulation) Act 1966 (out to 6nm).
 Byelaws can be used to control fishing activities to prevent bed sediments being disrupted, bed habitat being removed, flow/sediment dynamics being altered, contaminants being disturbed, and changes to water quality.
-These committees will be replaced by Inshore Fisheries and Conservation Authorities following the Marine and Coastal Access Act 2009.
-They will cover a similar area but take over all estuaries in England including those for which the Environment Agency is currently responsible. - The Marine and Fisheries Agency has responsibility for enforcing sea fisheries regulations within English and Welsh waters (out to 200nm or the median line with neighbouring states) under the European Union's Common Fisheries Policy.
-It also enforces national fisheries measures, including those implemented under the Sea Fish (Conservation) Act 1967 and associated regulations. - Controls on the operators of shell fisheries and fish farming are available through -Centre for Environment, Fisheries, and Aquaculture Science register, seabed licence from the Crown estate, several regulating Orders.
+These committees will be replaced by Inshore Fisheries and Conservation Authorities in England, while in Wales, Welsh Assembly Government will assume responsibility following implementation of the Marine and Coastal Access Act 2009.
+They will cover a similar area but take over all estuaries in England including those for which the Environment Agency is currently responsible.

+- The Marine and Fisheries Agency has responsibility for enforcing sea fisheries regulations within English and Welsh waters (out to 200nm or the median line with neighbouring states) under the European Union's Common Fisheries Policy.
+It also enforces national fisheries measures, including those implemented under the Sea Fish (Conservation) Act 1967 and associated regulations (The Marine and Fisheries Agency will be replaced by the Marine Management Organisation in England, and the Welsh Assembly Government in Wales following implementation of the Marine and Coastal Access Act 2009. - Controls on the operators of shell fisheries and fish farming are available through Centre for Environment, Fisheries, and Aquaculture Science register, seabed licence from the Crown estate, several regulating Orders.